Battle of Wakefield: Aftermath

-After the battle the heads of York, Rutland and Salisbury were displayed over Micklegate Bar, the south-western gate through the York city walls, the Duke wearing a paper crown and a sign saying "Let York overlook the town of York".
+After the battle the heads of York, Rutland and Salisbury were displayed over Micklegate Bar, the south-western gate through the York city walls, the Duke wearing a crown made of either paper or reeds.

+In 1476 King Edward IV ordered that the bodies of Richard, Duke of York and his younger son Edmund, Earl of Rutland, who had originally been buried at Pontefract following their deaths at Wakefield, be exhumed and translated with ceremony to St Mary and All Saints Church in Fotheringhay, the Yorkist family mausoleum.
+The reburial was marked by an elaborate procession and services attended by nobility, underlining the Yorkist dynasty's status and Edward's efforts to honour his father's memory.

 The death of Richard of York did not end the wars, or the House of York's claim to the throne.
 The northern Lancastrian army which had been victorious at Wakefield was reinforced by Scots and borderers eager for plunder, and marched south.
 They defeated Warwick's army at the Second Battle of St Albans and recaptured the feeble-minded King Henry, who had been abandoned on the battlefield for the third time, but were refused entry to London and failed to occupy the city.
 Warwick and Edward of March reoccupied London, and within a few weeks, Edward of March was proclaimed King Edward IV.

 At the first Battle of St Albans, York had been content with the death of his rivals for power.
 At Wakefield and in every battle in the Wars of the Roses thereafter, the victors would eliminate not only any opposing leaders but also their family members and supporters, making the struggle more bitter and revenge driven.

-A monument erected on the spot where the Duke of York is supposed to have perished is positioned slightly south of the more likely spot where an older monument once stood, but which was destroyed during the English Civil War.
+In 1897 the local historian Dr J W Walker erected a monument in Manygates Lane on the spot where the Duke of York is supposed to have perished.
+It has been suggested that this was near to the spot where an older monument once stood, one which was destroyed during the English Civil War, but there is no archaeological evidence of this.
 A cross in memory of York's son, Rutland, was erected at the Park Street end of Kirkgate in Wakefield.
-Archaeologist Rachel Askew suggests that the memorial cross to the Duke of York may be fictional as the late-16th- and early-17th-century antiquarian John Camden did not mention it in his description of the location.
+Archaeologist Rachel Askew suggested that the memorial cross to the Duke of York may be fictional as the late-16th- and early-17th-century antiquarian John Camden did not mention it in his description of the location.